isomerpages/enterprisesg-switch/_channels-and-agenda/switch-beyond/agenda-day-3.md

 #### SWITCH Beyond: Day 3
 ##### Envisioning The Future

 How will emerging technologies change the way we live, work and interact in the next 30 years?
 What will be the next breakthroughs for humanity?
-Gaze into the future with us as we enter thought-provoking sessions on Space Tech, Future of Work, Nanotechnology and other emergent topics.
+Gaze into the future with us as we enter thought-provoking sessions on *Future of Work, Semiconductors; SpaceTech; WaterTech; 5G; Quantum Technology; Nature Co-design Nanotechnology and other emergent topics.*

-<sub>Hosted by Enterprise Singapore; SGInnovate; Blockchain Accelerator; LEK Consulting; Tribe; etc...</sub>
+<sub>Hosted by Enterprise Singapore; SGInnovate; A*STAR; IEEE;  ImagineH2O; Google-Temasek-Bain; etc...</sub>

 ##### Agenda // Day 3 // 10 Nov 2021